chaxus/chaxus/README.md

 ## 🌐 Website

-**[chaxus](https://chaxus.github.io/ran/)** - My personal site with some basic features like dark mode, PWA, and documentation
+**[ran](https://chaxus.github.io/ran/)** - My personal site with some basic features like dark mode, PWA, and documentation

-**[ranuts document](https://ranuts.github.io/document/)** - A web-based Office viewer and editor built with OnlyOffice WASM.
+**[document](https://ranuts.github.io/document/)** - A web-based Office viewer and editor built with OnlyOffice WASM.
 Pure web client with no server required

 ---